hdresearch/vers-fleets/README.md

 - **`build-root`** — Build a root reef image and commit it (no secrets baked in)
 - **`build-golden`** — Build a golden agent image and commit it (no secrets baked in)

+## Prerequisites

+1. **Vers account** — use `--email you@example.com` with any command to shell-auth via magic link.
+This creates a new Vers account with starter credits if you don't have one, or logs you into your existing account.
+If you already have a `VERS_API_KEY` from [vers.sh](https://vers.sh), set it in your environment and skip the `--email` flag.
+2. **Bun** — install via `curl -fsSL https://bun.sh/install | bash`
+3. **Clone this repo** — `git clone https://github.com/hdresearch/vers-fleets.git && cd vers-fleets && bun install`

 ## Quickstart

 Provision a reef fleet from public pre-built images: